jh2oman/pinterest-clone/README.md

-# One Month Rails
+# Ruby on Rails Pinteresting

-this is the pinteresting sample application for One month Rails
+This application was built using Ruby on Rails and was one of my first introductions to web app development.

 by Jacob Waterman